neehar-phani/Emotion-Based-Music-Recommender-with-ResNet50V2/README.md

 This project uses facial emotion recognition to recommend music that matches the user's mood.
 It employs ResNet50V2 for emotion classification and maps the detected emotion to a predefined playlist.

 Key Features:
-  Captures real-time image input or loads an image,
+  \n Captures real-time image input or loads an image,

   Detects emotion using a deep learning model (ResNet50V2),